open-organization/open-org-leaders-manual/hess-von-ludewig-making-cultural-transformation-manageable.md

 The exciting part of this stage is the ability to discuss and compromise that it affords.
 Leaders shouldn't be afraid to let team discussions take them to new places.
 This is where "the road gets paved." *How* you enact the process (the values that will guide what you do) get sedimented here.
 Be inclusive and collaborative by supporting fluid role definitions.
 Make communication plans broad and transparent.
 Focus on (and encourage) interlock and the development of a broader sense of community between organizational teams is a focus and encouraged.

-[The Open Decision Framework](https://opensource.com/open-organization/resources/open-decision-framework) is a resource you can use to help define *how* open values will manifest in the ways a project team will make decisions.
-It's not a prescriptive mechanism that teams must aggressively follow; it's something project managers and teams can adapt to their own situations and different types of decisions (i.e., teams might manage short-term technical decisions differently than strategic technical decisions, or might have different guidelines about decisions that involve change or risk mitigation).
+The Open Decision Framework is a resource you can use to help define *how* open values will manifest in the ways a project team will make decisions.[^odf] It's not a prescriptive mechanism that teams must aggressively follow; it's something project managers and teams can adapt to their own situations and different types of decisions (i.e., teams might manage short-term technical decisions differently than strategic technical decisions, or might have different guidelines about decisions that involve change or risk mitigation).

 #### Executing and controlling